Serving Denver Metro, Boulder, Greeley, Steamboat Springs, Fort Collins, and all of Colorado

 You go to work every day and expect to collect a fair and honest pay that reflects the hours you have put in.
 Yet too many times, employees are the victims of wage theft and unfair labor practices.
-Sometimes the employee doesn’t even know they are being taken advantage of, because they aren’t sure what they should be receiving under federal and Colorado law.
+Sometimes the employee doesn’t even know they are being taken advantage of, because they aren’t sure what they should be receiving under federal and state law.

 Federal Labor Laws as well as state and local laws require employers to follow a strict set of guidelines regarding how they pay employees.
 When an employer does not pay their workers according to those guidelines, employees may be left feeling cheated, but ironically, often they continue to work for that employer because they need the money.

 The Ramos Law Firm has deeply experienced wage and hour attorneys who can help you determine if your employer is violating wage and hour laws and we will fight to get you the wages and compensation you deserve.

 The law requires that you be paid time-and-a-half for any work over 12 consecutive hours, 12 hours in one work day, or more than 40 hours in a workweek.
 Sometimes, an employer may misclassify your worker status so that they don’t have to pay you overtime.
 An employer may also average your hours for a bi-weekly pay in order to avoid paying overtime.

 When calculating overtime, an employer may fail to include the tally for all types of compensation you may receive.
 This includes failing to include commission, shift differentials, and even bonuses.
 Employees who are victims of these unfair and illegal practices may not even realize that the employer is breaking the law.